werty1001/bemgo/README.md

 npm start
 ```

-By default, the kit contain simple demo app with HTML and scss files.
+By default, the kit contain simple demo app with pug and scss files.

 ---